lcarnevale/esp32-wifi-manager/README.md

 # ESP32 WiFi Manager Component

-This project includes the WiFi Manager component based on the [Espressif IoT Development Framework (esp-idf)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html), and it is intened to work on the ESP32 and ESP32-S Series SoCs.
+This project includes the WiFi Manager component based on the [Espressif IoT Development Framework (esp-idf)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html), and it is intended to work on the ESP32 and ESP32-S Series SoCs.